vilya/minipbrt/FILEFORMAT.md

   be enclosed in '[' and ']' characters.

-* PBRT itself doesn't seem to allow forward references to named items, but some of the scenes in the pbrt-v3-scenes collection do this.
+* PBRT itself doesn't seem to allow forward references to named items, but some of the scenes in the pbrt-v3-scenes collection do this, specifically for materials.

+* Errors get logged but usually don't prevent the file from loading.

 Curve shapes